rogervila/laravel-email-failer/README.md

 ## About

-Trigger email failures in order to assert what happens on your Laravel Application when an email fails to sent
+Trigger email failures to assert what happens on your Laravel Application when an email fails to send

 ## Usage